 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard fixture in the home that we utilize every day.
-There’s a tendency to accept the convenience of it as something we take for granted, but it’s vital to remember that it’s a toilet, not a garbage can.
-There are certain things that should never to be flushed into the toilet because they could cause blockage inside the sewer or damage to sewer pipes.
+The toilet is a ubiquitous home appliance that we regularly use.
+It’s easy to take its utility for granted, however it’s essential to keep in mind that it’s a toilet, not a garbage can.
+There are certain things that should never be flushed down the toilet because they could cause blockage in the drain or damage to sewer pipes.

 Key Takeaways

-- Be careful not to flush certain items into the toilet because they could cause blockages in the drain or damages to the pipes.
+- Be careful not to flush certain items in the toilet, as they could block the drain, or cause harm to pipes in the sewer.

 - Baby wipes